OpenNMS/opennms/features/internal-plugins-descriptor/README.md

 == internal-plugins-descriptor

-The internal-plugins-descriptor project creates a list of internal optional plugins packaged with OpenNMS which can be installed in a running OpenNMS using either the karaf consol or the Plugin Manager UI.
+The internal-plugins-descriptor project creates a list (productSpecList.xml) of internal optional plugins packaged with OpenNMS which can be installed in a running OpenNMS using either the karaf consol or the Plugin Manager UI.

+This list  is registered with the licenceManager and can then be accessed through the available plugins ReST interface and the AvailablePlugins UI

 Plugins are simply Karaf features which have the additional productSpec.xml metadata code defined and a corresponding reference in their blueprint.xml definitions.
-An example blueprint.xml entry for a plugin is shown below
+An example blueprint.xml entry for a plugin is shown below.
 ~~~~
  <!-- register product information for kar descriptor with product registry -->
   <reference id="productRegister" interface="org.opennms.karaf.productpub.ProductRegister" timeout="10000" />